tylerwhitlock50/forecast_v2/README.md

 | `/recalculate` | POST | Recalculate all forecasts |
 | `/snapshot` | GET | Export database snapshot |

+The `/plan_execute` endpoint lets one model plan a sequence of actions using DeepSeek while another model (Llama) executes each step.
+The response includes the generated plan and the results from each execution step.

 ## 🐳 Docker Services

 ### FastAPI Service (`fastapi`)